Code-Institute-Submissions/portfolio-project-101/README.md

 No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
 ### Java Script
-No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
+No errors were found when passing through the official JS hint validator Unfixed Bugs
 ### Accessability
-No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
+No errors were found when passing through the official (Chrome Lighthouse) validator Unfixed Bugs

 # Deployment

 The site was deployed via GitHub pages:

-The __live__ link can be found here - https://svenloevgren.github.io/Portfolio-1-first-project/
+The __live__ link can be found here - https://svenloevgren.github.io/portfolio-project-2/

 (Link for Code: https://github.com/SvenLoevgren/portfolio-project-2 ).